MDK-Packs/vscode-cmsis-solution-docs/docs/quickstart.md

 The Visual Studio Code status bar displays information about the status of your development environment and the project.
 The number of extensions installed might vary.

-Here is an example of how the status bar can look like:
+Here is an example of how the status bar can look:

 ![Status bar](./images/status-bar.png)